What is orchestration?

 Cloud servers help businesses meet compliance requirements through:

-• International Certifications: Many providers are ISO, GDPR, HIPAA, etc. certified, ensuring that the infrastructure meets international security and privacy standards.
+• International Certifications: Many providers are ISO, GDPR, HIPAA, and other certified, ensuring their infrastructure meets international security and privacy standards.

 • Audits and Reports: Providers offer detailed reports and periodic audits to ensure that security practices are always in line with current regulations.